top of page

 We are a nonprofit community center facilitating experiences with horses, nature, sustainable living, social inclusion, healing, and a sense of well-being.

-It would be the highest honor for us if our local community would see us as the first choice when thinking of interacting with horses and nature to find a way to become a healthy community of support during the current social upheaval in the United States.
+It would be the highest honor for us if our local community would see us as the first choice when thinking of employing horses and nature as a path to a healthy community of support during the current social upheaval in the United States.

 Founder Sandra RietKerk